Impa Kasanganay: 2024 season

 Kasanganay faced Bellator Middleweight Champion Johnny Eblen in a three round non-title crossover fight, on February 24, 2024, at PFL vs. Bellator.
 He lost the closely contested bout via split decision.

 Kasanganay started the 2024 season against Alex Polizzi on April 12, 2024 at PFL 2.
 He won the bout by first-round technical knockout.

 Kasanganay next faced Jakob Nedoh in the co-main event of PFL 5 on June 21, 2024.
 He won the fight via TKO at the end of the second round.

 Kasanganay faced Josh Silveira in the semifinals of the 2024 Light Heavyweight tournament on August 16, 2024 at PFL 8.
 He won the fight by unanimous decision.

 In the final, Kasanganay faced Dovletdzhan Yagshimuradov on November 29, 2024, at PFL 10.
 He lost the bout by knockout in the first round.

 2025 season

 On January 15, 2025, it was announced that Kasanganay joined the 2025 PFL World Tournament in a middleweight division.

 In the quarterfinal, Kasanganay faced Fabian Edwards on April 18, 2025, at PFL 3.
 Initially Edwards withdrew from the tournament for unknown reasons and was briefly been replaced by Jordan Newman.
 Subsequently, it was announced that Edwards was pushed back in his original spot.
 Kasanganay lost the fight via technical knockout in round two.

 Kasanganay faced Andrew Sanchez on August 21, 2025, at PFL 10.
 He won the bout via technical knockout in the third round.

+2026

+Kasanganay faced Dalton Rosta on March 28, 2026, at PFL Pittsburgh.
+He won the fight via knockout in round one.

+Replacing an injured Costello van Steenis, Kasanganay faced Johnny Eblen for the interim PFL Middleweight Championship on July 18, 2026, at PFL Austin.
+He lost the fight via technical knockout in round three.